ga4gh/va-spec/docs/source/quick-start.rst

     * Use the documentation for the Profile (e.g. :ref:`here <variant-pathogenicity-statement-profile>`) to map your data or model onto the classes and attributes the Profile  provides, noting any data that is not accommodated.

 #. ``DECISION``: **Does the GKS Core-IM contain elements needed to extend the existing Profile for any 'orphan' data?**
-    * Explore the :ref:`GKS Core-IM <core-im>` to identify elements that might support your 'orphan' data (i.e. data items that are not supported by the existing Profile).
+    * Explore the :ref:`GKS Core-IM <gks-core>` to identify elements that might support your 'orphan' data (i.e. data items that are not supported by the existing Profile).

 #. ``DECISION``: **Does upstream SEPIO Core-IM contain elements needed to extend the Profile for any orphan data??**
     * Explore the `SEPIO Core-IM <https://sepio-framework.github.io/sepio-linkml/>`_ to identify elements that might support your orphan data.